eclipse-sw360/sw360/README_DOCKER.md

         }
     ```

-    ***WARNING*** - Cross frame is enable and open for development purposes.
-If you intend to use the above config in production, remember to properly secure the webserver.
+    ***WARNING*** - X-frame is enabled wide open for development purposes.
+If you intend to use the above config in production, remember to properly secure the web server.

+* Make http only **port 8080** default

+    Modify the following line on your portal-ext.properties to http:

+    ```ini
+    web.server.protocol=http
+    ```

+* Liferay by default for security reasons do not allow redirect for unknown ips/domains, mostly on admin modules, so is necessary to add your domain or ip to the redirect allowed lists in portal-ext.properties.
+A not proper redirect can see in logs

+    **IP based** - The list of ips is separated by comma
+    ```
+    redirect.url.security.mode=ip
+    redirect.url.ips.allowed=127.0.0.1,172.17.0.1,...

+    ```

+    **Domain based** - The list domains is separated by comma
+    ```
+    redirect.url.security.mode=domain
+    redirect.url.domain.allowed=exampler.com,*.wildcard.com

+    ```